Hilton MacLennan

 Hilton MacLennan is a Canadian politician who was elected to the Legislative Assembly of Prince Edward Island in the 2023 provincial election.
 MacLennan represents Tyne Valley-Sherbrooke as a Progressive Conservative.

+On September 2, 2026, MacLennan was promoted to Executive Council to serve as Minister of Agriculture.
+He took over the role from Bloyce Thompson who served in the role for the majority of the period from when the PC's gained power in 2019, to present.
+MacLennan, like Thompson, has a background in farming.